casualcore/casual/middleware/gateway/docs/protocol.md

 ### Resource prepare

-#### common::message::transaction::resource::domain::prepare::Request
+#### common::message::transaction::resource::prepare::Request

 Sent to and received from other domains when one domain wants to prepare a transaction.

-message type: 5300
+message type: 5201

 role name             | native type | native size | network type | network size | description
 --------------------- | ----------- | ----------- | ------------ | ------------ | -------------------------------------------------------------------